msvalina/msvalina.github.io/content/pages/expertise.rst

 About
 #####

 Marijan is DevOps Engineer with professional experience in different fields.
-More then 10 years in Linux and networks.
+More then 10 years in Linux and networks, more then 8 years professionally.
 More then 3 years with Python development.
-More then and 2 years with backend, and frontend web development.
+More then 2 years with backend, and frontend web development.
 He worked in various working environments.
 From corporate to startup including remote freelancing.
 He is conscientious and extroverted, and can work both alone and in teams.
 He is constantly pushing him self in new areas.

 Education